AgileRL/AgileRL/docs/tutorials/gymnasium/agilerl_rainbow_dqn_tutorial.rst

 Create the Environment
 ----------------------
-In this particular tutorial, we will be focussing on the cart-pole environment as Rainbow-DQN can only be used with discrete action environments.
+In this particular tutorial, we will be focussing on the cartpole environment as Rainbow-DQN can only be used with discrete action environments.
 The snippet below creates a vectorised environment and then assigns the correct values for ``state_dim`` and ``one_hot``, depending on whether the observation or action spaces are discrete or continuous.